PBCAR/PThelper_Archive/README.md

 Purchase task processing requires preparation, and using the `price_prep()`, `pt_prep()`, and `pt_qc()` functions will ensure the proper cleaning of the data prior calculating the purchase task indicators.

-The `plot_summary()` function can also be used at the end of the pre-processing stage to visualize the consumption and expenditure across the prices of the purchase task, prior to any outlier management.
+The `plot_summary()` function can also be used at the end of the pre-processing stage to visualize the consumption and expenditure across the prices of the purchase task, prior to any outlier management. *ADDED:* Option to visualize individual consumption and expenditure using spaghetti plots using the `type` argument "individual".
+Another option to visualize by a grouping variable is available using the `type` argument "group".

 The `winsor_price()` function is an optional final pre-processing step which offers different outlier management techniques for the price-level data prior to curve-fitting and other purchase task processing.